Joe Oliver named Portland Sea Dogs manager

-PORTLAND, Maine — The Boston Red Sox have named Joe Oliver as the manager of the Portland Sea Dogs.
+The Boston Red Sox have named Joe Oliver as the manager of the Portland Sea Dogs.

 Oliver replaces Darren Fenster, who was promoted to Red Sox minor league outfield/baserunning coordinator.